Rick-Phoenix/protoschema-go/README.md

 ```

 >[!NOTE]
-> This package uses the buf cli with the `buf format` command to prettify the output of the code generation.
+> protoschema uses the buf cli with the `buf format` command to prettify the output of the code generation.
 It is highly encouraged to download the buf cli and make it available in path to avoid having messy-looking proto files.

 ## Converter functions